dhdaniel1989/structural-drift-sketch/README.md

 ---

-## 🧭 Contact & Future Releases
+Contact & Future Releases

-Further disclosures may follow in staggered form — including visual modeling, a glossary of terms, and layered expansions of the theory under versioned release.
+Further disclosures may follow in staggered form — including visual modeling, a glossary of terms, formulae, and layered expansions of the theory under versioned release.

 ---